Libensemble/libensemble/docs/scipy2020.rst

 manager/worker communication method on each machine.
 The main functions are ``submit()``, ``poll()``, and ``kill()``.

-libEnsemble's executor can interface with the **Balsam** library, which functions as a proxy job launcher that maintains and submits jobs from a database on front-end nodes.
+On machines that do not support launches from compute nodes, libEnsemble's executor can interface with the **Balsam** library, which functions as a proxy job launcher that maintains and submits jobs from a database on front end launch nodes.

 .. image:: images/central_balsam.png
  :alt: Central Balsam